zeroandoneme/content-localization-on-aws-modified/README.md

 # Modified Content Localization on AWS

 Welcome to the Modified Content Localization on AWS project!
 This project will help you extend the reach of your VOD content by quickly and efficiently creating accurate multi-language subtitles using AWS AI Services.
 You can make manual corrections to the automatically created subtitles and use advanced AWS AI Service customization features to improve the results of the automation for your content domain.
-Content Localization is built on [Modified Media Insights Engine (MIE)](https://github.com/zeroandoneme/media-insights-on-aws-modified.git), a framework that helps accelerate the development of serverless applications that process video, images, audio, and text with artificial intelligence services and multimedia services on AWS.
+Content Localization is built on Modified Media Insights Engine (MIE), a framework that helps accelerate the development of serverless applications that process video, images, audio, and text with artificial intelligence services and multimedia services on AWS.

+Enhanced Language Support with OpenAI's Whisper: <br>
+The modified version of the Content Localization on AWS project has also integrated OpenAI's Whisper for Arabic and Turkish models, providing exceptional transcription capabilities for these languages.
+This integration ensures a higher level of accuracy and efficiency in transcribing Arabic and Turkish audio content, which is essential for creating quality subtitles in these languages.

+Streamlined Workflow with Subtitle File Option: <br>
-The modified version of the Content Localization on AWS project provides significant improvement to the original AWS solution by enabling the workflow to be run based on an subtitle file only.
-This modification greatly streamlines the process of creating multi-language subtitles, resulting in a significant reduction of both time and cost by up to 70% from the initial solution {in the previouis solution you were forced to have the video as well}.
+Another significant improvement to the original AWS solution is enabling the workflow to be run based on a subtitle file only.
+This modification greatly streamlines the process of creating multi-language subtitles, resulting in a significant reduction of both time and cost by up to 70% from the initial solution if you intend to run the translation only (in the previous solution you were forced to have the video as well).
+<br><br>
 ![Architecture Overview](doc/images/ContentLocalizationArchitectureOverview.png)
 Localization is the process of taking video content that was created for audiences in one geography and transforming it to make it relevant and accessible to audiences in a new geography.
 Creating alternative language subtitle tracks is central to the localization process.
 This application presents a guided experience for automatically generating and correcting subtitles for videos in multiple languages using AWS AI Services.
 The corrections made by editors can be used to customize the results of AWS AI services for future workflows.
 This type of AI/ML workflow, which incorporates user corrections is often referred to as “human in the loop”.